caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *bool*, *optional*, *default = True*

-    Enable clean mask for DDfacet initial imaging.
-Doubles the imaging time since it runs DDFacet twice, once to get a preliminary image to make a mask with (mask is made by the cleanmask tool) and once the final image with masking.
-Previous wsclean masks can't be used because pixel numbers might be different.
+    Enable clean mask for DDFacet initial imaging.
+Note that this doubles the imaging time since it runs DDFacet twice -- once to get a preliminary image to make a mask with (mask is made by the cleanmask tool), and once to get the final image with masking.
+Previous WSClean masks cannot be used because pixel numbers might be different.

   **mask_sigma**

     *float*, *optional*, *default = 10.0*

-    The number of standard deviations to use when clipping the initial image for masking.
+    The number of standard deviations (i.e. sigma_rms) to use when clipping the initial image for masking.

   **mask_boxes**

     *int*, *optional*, *default = 9*

-    Will divide initial image (for making the mask) into this number of boxes, then perform sigma clipping in each of these boxes.
+    Divide the initial image (for making the mask) into this number of boxes, then perform sigma clipping in each of these boxes.

   **mask_iters**

     *int*, *optional*, *default = 20*

-    The number of iterations to perform sigma clipping on the image for masking, or 0 to clip until convergence is achieved.
+    The number of sigma-clipping iterations to perform on the image, for masking, or set to 0 to clip until convergence is achieved.

   **mask_overlap**

     *float*, *optional*, *default = 0.3*

-    Overlap region for the boxes.
-As a fraction of number of boxes.
+    Overlap region for the boxes, given as a fraction of the number of boxes.

   **mask_tolerance**

     *float*, *optional*, *default = 0.75*

     Tolerance for dilating the mask.
-Will stop dilating if percentage difference between dilations is smaller than this value.
+Dilation will stop when the percentage difference between dilations is smaller than this value.

   **cell**